russellallen/self/docs/handbook/howtoprg.rst

 To look at the object contained in a data (constant or assignable) slot, just click on its icon.
 But if the slot is a method, clicking its icon opens up a text editor on its source.
-For example, clicking on the icon at the right of the whoAmI box opens a text editor displaying its source (and typing control- L widens the object to show all the text in the selected window):
+For example, clicking on the icon at the right of the whoAmI box opens a text editor displaying its source (and typing control-L widens the object to show all the text in the selected window):

 ..  figure:: images/Pgm_Env_Image7.*
     :height: 496 px